wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

     // tapping an approve button.
 If the operation requires 2FA, this value also hints if
     // the user may use the biometry, or if a password is required. val allowedSignatureType: AllowedSignatureType

+    // Data for the operation UI presented
+    //
+    // Accompanying information about the operation additional UI which should be presented such as
+    // Pre-Approval Screen or Post-Approval Screen
+    val ui: OperationUIData?
 }
 ```